Hard Non-Monotonic Attention for Character-Level Transduction: Non-Monotonic Transduction

 Non-monotonic methods dominate character-level transduction.
 Indeed, the state of art in classic character-level NLP tasks such as grapheme-to-phoneme conversion \cite{DBLP:conf/interspeech/YaoZ15}, transliteration \cite{rosca2016sequence} and morphological inflection generation \cite{kann-schutze:2016:P16-2} is held by the soft non-monotonic method of \newcite{bahdanau+al-2014-nmt}.
 Even though non-monotonicity is more common in word-level tasks, it also exists in character-level transduction tasks, as evidenced by our example in \cref{fig:pingelapese} and the superior performance of non-monotonic methods.
 Our error analysis in \cref{sec:error-analysis} sheds some light on why non-monotonic methods are the state of the art in a seemingly monotonic task.

 \paragraph{A Note on the Character-level Focus.} A natural question at this point is why we are not experimenting with word-level transduction tasks, such as machine translation.
-As we show in the \cref{sec:algorithm-analysis} our method is often an order of magnitude slower, since it will involve a mixture of softmaxes.
+As we show in the \cref{sec:algorithm-analysis} our method is often an order of magnitude slower than standard soft attention.
 Thus, the exact marginalization scheme is practically unworkable for machine translation; we discuss future extensions for machine translation in \cref{sec:future-work}.
 However, the slow-down is no problem for character-level tasks and we show empirical gains in \cref{sec:experiments}.